King Lear: 20th century

 Like other Shakespearean tragedies, King Lear has proved amenable to conversion into other theatrical traditions.
 In 1989, David McRuvie and Iyyamkode Sreedharan adapted the play then translated it to Malayalam, for performance in Kerala in the Kathakali tradition—which itself developed around 1600, contemporary with Shakespeare's writing.
 The show later went on tour, and in 2000 played at Shakespeare's Globe, completing, according to Anthony Dawson, "a kind of symbolic circle".
 Perhaps even more radical was Ong Keng Sen's 1997 adaptation of King Lear, which featured six actors each performing in a separate Asian acting tradition and in their own separate languages.
-A pivotal moment occurred when the Jingju performer playing Older Daughter (a conflation of Goneril and Regan) stabbed the Noh-performed Lear whose "falling pine" deadfall, straight face-forward into the stage, astonished the audience, in what Yong Li Lan describes as a "triumph through the moving power of noh performance at the very moment of his character's defeat".
+At one point the Peking opera (jīngjù) performer playing Older Daughter (a conflation of Goneril and Regan) stabbed the Noh-performed Lear who fell, straight face-forward into the stage, in what Yong Li Lan describes as a "triumph through the moving power of noh performance at the very moment of his character's defeat".

-In 1974, Buzz Goodbody directed Lear, a deliberately abbreviated title for Shakespeare's text, as the inaugural production of the RSC's studio theatre The Other Place.
-The performance was conceived as a chamber piece, the small intimate space and proximity to the audience enabled detailed psychological acting, which was performed with simple sets and in modern dress.
-Peter Holland has speculated that this company/directoral decision—namely choosing to present Shakespeare in a small venue for artistic reasons when a larger venue was available—may at the time have been unprecedented.
+In 1974, Buzz Goodbody directed Lear, a deliberately abbreviated title, as the inaugural production of the RSC's studio theatre The Other Place.
+The performance was conceived as a chamber piece, the intimate space and proximity to the audience enabled detailed psychological acting, which was performed with simple sets and in modern dress.
+Peter Holland has speculated that this company/directorial decision—namely choosing to present Shakespeare in a small venue for artistic reasons when a larger venue was available—may at the time have been unprecedented.
+The production, which featured the young Ian McKellen as Edgar and Edward Petherbridge as the Fool, was also presented at the Brooklyn Academy of Music.

 Brook's earlier vision of the play proved influential, and directors have gone further in presenting Lear as (in the words of R. A. Foakes) "a pathetic senior citizen trapped in a violent and hostile environment".
 When John Wood took the role in 1990, he played the later scenes in clothes that looked like cast-offs, inviting deliberate parallels with the uncared-for in modern Western societies.
-Indeed, modern productions of Shakespeare's plays often reflect the world in which they are performed as much as the world for which they were written: and the Moscow theatre scene in 1994 provided an example, when two very different productions of the play (those by Sergei Zhonovach and Alexei Borodin), very different from one another in their style and outlook, were both reflections on the break-up of the Soviet Union.
+In Moscow in 1994, two very different productions of the play in both style and outlook (those by Sergei Zhonovach and Alexei Borodin), were both reflections on the break-up of the Soviet Union.